 Paul Jasmin: Lost Angeles

-The Fahey/Klein Gallery is pleased to present Paul Jasmin: Lost Angeles, a selection of works celebrating Jasmin’s long career and the gallery’s first exhibition by the legendary Los Angeles photographer.
+It is with great pleasure that the Fahey/Klein Gallery announces the new exhibition dates for Paul Jasmin: Lost Angeles, a selection of works celebrating Jasmin’s long career and the gallery’s first exhibition by the legendary Los Angeles photographer.

 Paul Jasmin’s photographs are a dreamy tableau that takes the viewer on a journey of seductive beauty and erotic ennui.
 Lost Angeles highlights the last 50 years Jasmin has spent photographing L.A.’s young dreamers.
 Jasmin’s images eloquently mirror the mythology of the city in the vulnerability and intangible cool of his subjects.
 There is life in his portraits of smiling girls and strong and frail men – and the never fading love for the Los Angeles street scenes.
 There is a nostalgic myth of a splendid and ideal aesthetic, stopped and caught forever.